Q's TIPS

 Light therapy, often referred to as "happy lights" or lightboxes, is a recognized and commonly used treatment for Seasonal Affective Disorder (SAD), a type of depression that occurs at a specific time of year, usually during the fall and winter months when there is less natural sunlight.
 Light therapy involves exposure to a bright light that mimics natural sunlight and is designed to regulate melatonin and serotonin levels, helping to alleviate symptoms of seasonal depression.

 Grief is the deep sorrow or sadness that follows the loss of someone or something important.
 It can feel overwhelming, with waves of emotions ranging from sadness to anger, confusion, and even numbness.
 Grieving is a personal process, and there is no "right" way to mourn; it takes time and can vary from person to person.
 Although grief can be painful, it is also a reflection of the love and connection that once existed.
 For extra support, consider looking into the writing courses by Megan Devine, the author of "It's Okay That You Are Not Okay."
-These courses are designed to help you deepen your understanding of grief, learn how to support others who are grieving and become more informed about the grieving process.
+These courses are designed to help you deepen your understanding of grief, learn how to support others who are grieving, and become more informed about the grieving process.